appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/sso-loginbutton.png" />

-3.Enter your SSO alias when prompted and click **Continue**.
+3. Enter your SSO alias when prompted and click **Continue**.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/sso-alias.png" />

-4.You will be redirected to the Auth0 login screen.
+4. You will be redirected to the Auth0 login screen.
 Enter your Auth0 credentials.

-5.After successful authentication, you will be redirected back to Appcircle.
+5. After successful authentication, you will be redirected back to Appcircle.

-6.If a user with your email already exists, you will be prompted to confirm account linking.
+6. If a user with your email already exists, you will be prompted to confirm account linking.
 Confirm account linking and verify it via the email sent to your registered email address.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/sso-linkaccount.png" />